These easy, no-yeast blueberry fritters are full of fresh blueberries! Finished with a sweet glaze or simply dust them with powdered sugar.

 There is no yeast required for these fritters.
 They mix up easily in to a thick batter.
 Fold in lots of fresh blueberries and fry them quickly in a couple of inches of oil.
 Glaze and enjoy.

-Whole milk – whole milk is 3 – 3.5% b.f. milk, for best results.
-You can use a lower fat milk in a pinch.
+Whole milk – whole milk is 3 – 3.5% b.f. milk, and is recommended for best results.
+In a pinch, opt for 2% milk.

 These fritters are best enjoyed on the day they are made.
 While they will keep a bit longer, the quality tends to decline as they lose their crispness and the glaze moistens.